 - Firstly, it is helpful to contact advice centers and lawyers at an early stage.
 But there are some last minute options, too:

-- The most efficient is, if the person that doesn’t want to be deportated stops his*her own flight.
-Don’t sit down in the airplane and tell people that you are not willing to fly.
-In those cases the pilot often cancels the deportation, so that the plane can start.
-Please find more information in many languages below.
+- People can try to stop their deportation by refusing to sit donw in the airplane and by telling the other people that you are not willing to fly.
+In those cases the pilot cancels the deportation from time to time, so that the plane can start.
+Please find our leaflets with more information in many languages or watch this video.

 - Supporters can inform the other passengers at the airport about the deportation that is going to take place and ask them to protest.
+On our website you find a leaflet that can be distributed to passengers.
 Passengers can express their solidarity with the struggle in the flight if they do not sit down, too, and document assaults.
-Materials and contact to local groups can you find in our site.

 - In case you are deported from the airport in Frankfurt, Düsseldorf or Berlin you can contact the so called “Abschiebebeobachtung” (deportation monitoring).
 They are on-site an can watch the deportation.

 - Bringing a deportation into public attention and putting the airline under pressure needs the consent of the deportee.
 Think carefully about your action and take a grounded decision together with the affected person.
 It is possible that an intervention might lead to negative consequences during the deportation, such as increased police accompany.